Subjects and Curriculum | Epsom College

 The Year 10 course is complemented by an annual visit to Berlin to focus on the rise of the Nazi Party, and its consequences.

-In Year 11, students study the ‘Development of Dictatorship in Germany 1918-45′.
+In Year 11, pupils study the ‘Development of Dictatorship in Germany 1918-45′.
 This provides a stark contrast to the final module which explores the history of China in the twentieth century.

 This course is made up of two examinations of 90 minutes each.
 There is no coursework.